playframework/play-generated-docs/manual/gettingStarted/Anatomy.md

 ## The `build.sbt` file

 Your project's main build declarations are generally found in `build.sbt` at the root of the project.
+The `.scala` files in the `project/` directory can also be used to declare your project's build.

 ## The `project/` directory